PrinsFrank/PrinsFrank.nl/_posts/2023-08-28-AGAIN_Framework_for_thorough_bugfixing.md

 ## Epilogue

 The framework detailed above is just a written down version of a systematic way of solving bugs thoroughly.
-These steps are definitely not exhaustive, and will probably be updated in the future is this is not a blog but a bliki.
+These steps are definitely not exhaustive, and will probably be updated in the future as this is not a blog but a bliki.
 If you have any additions, please open a PR on this post!